 Common Cold: Too Sick to Work?

 If your ear really hurts and you can't hear well, you could have an ear infection.
-Congestion from a common cold can also cause ear pain.
-In either case, you need to call your doctor to find the cause.
-You may need an antibiotic or pain-relieving medication for the earache.
+Getting stuffed up from a cold can also cause pain.
+Either way, you need to call your doctor to find the cause.
+He may prescribe an antibiotic or pain-relief medicine.

-Ear infections are not contagious.
-However, if you have cold symptoms along with an earache, you are likely contagious for the first two to three days.
+Ear infections aren't contagious.
+But if you have cold symptoms along with an earache, you might spread it to someone else during the first 2 to 3 days.

-For in-depth information, see WebMD's Earache: Cold or Ear Infection?
+For in-depth information, see Earache: Cold or Ear Infection?

-For more information, see WebMD's When a Cold Becomes a Sinus Infection.
+For more information, see When a Cold Becomes a Sinus Infection.

-If you wake up with a headache, it may be a cold, especially if you have other symptoms such as sneezing, nasal congestion, and body aches.
-In that case, you may need to stay home a day or two while you're most contagious and feel the worst.
+If you wake up with a headache, it may be a cold, especially if you have other symptoms such as sneezing, stuffy nose, and body aches.
+You may need to stay home a day or two while you're most contagious and feel the worst.